Information for reviewees

 It is the joint responsibility of the reviewee and their reviewer to ensure that the meeting takes place in a timely, meaningful and constructive way.
 A review meeting should be expected to take about 90 minutes.

 Take the time to prepare well for your review meeting.
-This is your opportunity to reflect upon and discuss your achievements and ongoing development with your reviewer.
+This is your opportunity to reflect upon and discuss your work, achievements, ongoing development, and anything else you feel is relevant with your reviewer.
+If you have more than one role at the university you may wish to hold a review for each role.

+2. In task 1, 'Looking back', record your reflections over the period since your last review.
 When reflecting on the past year, think about your successes and challenges and what you learnt from them.
-Cite any evidence you have.
-Take into account the following:
+Note any examples you have.
+You can add relevant attachments if you wish.
+Consider the following where they are relevant to your role:

-- Progress against your personal and professional objectives from last year’s review, the forms for which should be held in MyReview
+- Progress against your personal and professional objectives from last year’s review

 - Discussions you have previously had in 1:1 meetings with your line manager